 Hierarchy In The Viking Age: The Social Classes Of The Norsemen

-In early Viking Age Scandinavia, the territorial extent of the contemporary kingdoms of Denmark, Norway, and Sweden were divided into many small earldoms, which were each ruled by a local petty king known as ‘jarl’ (anglicised as ‘earl’).
-It was only during the end or after the end of the eventful Viking Age that the Scandinavian countries as we know them today were each unified under a powerful monarch.
+In early Viking Age Scandinavia, the territorial extent of the contemporary kingdoms of Denmark, Norway, and Sweden was divided into many small earldoms, which were each in turn ruled by a local petty king known as ‘jarl’ (also anglicized as ‘earl’).
+It was only during the end or after the end of the eventful Viking Age that the Scandinavian countries (as we know them today) had been each successfully unified under a powerful monarch.

-However, even in these earldoms the Norsemen had a well organised society, which was based under the rule of law.
-In fact, it is quite necessary to further clarify the fact that the Norsemen did obey to authority and respected basic sets of laws by highlighting the word ‘law’ in English, which is of Old Norse origin (derived from ‘lag’ (sg.)/’lagu’ (pl.) initially meaning stratum, layer).
-Moreover, the term ‘by-law’, used in English for local laws, is also of Old Norse origin, since the word ‘by’ meant ‘town’ in the language of the Norsemen.
+However, even in these earldoms the Norsemen had a well organized society, which was based under the rule of law as well as on a strict hierarchy.
+In point of fact, it is quite necessary to further clarify that the Norsemen did obey to authority and respected basic sets of laws by highlighting the very word ‘law’ in English, which is of Old Norse origin (derived from ‘lag’ (sg.)/’lagu’ (pl.) initially meaning stratum, layer).
+Moreover, the term ‘by-law’, used in English for local laws, is also of Old Norse origin, since the word ‘by’ (pronounced ‘bu’) meant ‘town’ in the language of the Norsemen.

-There was, nonetheless, no law that stipulated the fact that the Norsemen could not raid overseas, since it was absolutely illegal to go a Viking in the areas were rules and laws were obeyed by an ethnic Norse majority. (i.e. in early medieval Scandinavia, Iceland, and the Faroes).
+There was, nonetheless, no law that stipulated the fact that Norsemen could not raid overseas, since it was absolutely illegal to go a Viking in the areas where rules and laws were obeyed by an ethnic Norse majority. (i.e. in early medieval Scandinavia, Iceland, and the Faroes).